Silicosis Treatment

 Silicosis Treatment Options

 Treatment options for silicosis can significantly improve patients’ quality of life by addressing disease symptoms.
-In very rare cases, a lung transplant can extend survival and improve quality of life.
+In rare cases, a lung transplant can extend survival time and improve quality of life.

 Silicosis is a permanent, irreversible lung disease caused by long-term exposure to silica dust.
 Removing the source of silica exposure can help prevent further damage and avoid symptom exacerbation.